flintproject/Flint/doc/JOSS/paper.md

 its graphical user interface runs a simulation of a given model with only two steps; open the model file, and select the Run button.
 Running simulations at the command line is also supported, although only a limited number of the functions are available in the command line interface.
-The simulator delegate the task of displaying the output to gnuplot [@gnuplot_2017].
+The simulator delegates the task of displaying the output to gnuplot [@gnuplot_2017].

 ## Numerical algorithms to solve a system of differential equations